 The thrust vectoring performance of a novel nozzle mechanism was numerically investigated.
 The nozzle was designed for supersonic, air-breathing engines using published engine data, isentropic relationships, and piecewise quartic splines.
 The mechanism utilizes two staggered, adjustable ramps.
-A baseline inviscid numerical simulation without ramps verified the nozzle design by comparing the results to analytical data.
-Nine ramp configurations were analyzed under steady-state turbulent viscous conditions, using two sets of inlet parameters corresponding to inlet conditions with and without an afterburner.
-The realizable k-e model was used to model the turbulence field.
-Area-weighted integrals of the exit flow showed superior flow deflection with the non-afterburning inlet flow parameters.
-Calculations of the mean flow deflection angles showed that the flow can be deflected as much as 30° in a given direction with the largest ramp length and angle values.
-The smallest ramp length (less than 5% of the nozzle length) demonstrated as much as 21° in flow deflection.
+A baseline inviscid numerical simulation without ramps verified the nozzle design by comparing the results to the analytical data.
+Nine ramp configurations were analyzed under steady-state turbulent viscous conditions, using two sets of inlet parameters corresponding to inlet conditions with and without an afterburner (AB).
+The realizable – model was used to model the turbulence field.
+Area-weighted integrals of the exit flow showed superior flow deflection with the nonafterburning inlet flow parameters.
+Calculations of the mean flow deflection angles showed that the flow can be deflected as much as 30 deg in a given direction with the largest ramp length and angle values.
+The smallest ramp length (less than 5% of the nozzle length) demonstrated as much as 21 deg in flow deflection.